strongdan/blog/_posts/2017-8-18-Tidy-Data.md

 also makes it easier to develop tidy tools for data analysis, tools that both input and output tidy datasets.
 The advantages of a consistent data structure and matching tools are demonstrated with a case study free from mundane data manipulation chores."
-- Hadley Wickham, RStudio in the Journal of Statistical Software
+- Hadley Wickham of RStudio in the Journal of Statistical Software

 Wickham, H., 2014.
 Tidy data. <em>Journal of Statistical Software</em>, 59(10), pp.1-23.